stianfro/openshift-etcd-backup/README.md

 - `S3_BUCKET`: Bucket to store backups in.
 - `S3_ACCESSKEY`: Access key for S3.
 - `S3_SECRETKEY`: Secret key for S3.
+- `S3_ENCRYPTIONKEY`: Key used to encrypt archive uploaded to s3.

 The suggested method is to use a secret named `s3-config` with the keys above, together with their respective values.
 The secret is loaded as environment variables with `secretRef` in `backup-cronjob.yaml`.